nodeontrain/nodeontrain.xyz/tuts/unsuccessful_signups.md

 permalink: /tuts/unsuccessful_signups/
 ---

-In this section, we’ll create a signup form that accepts an invalid submission and re-renders the signup page with a list of errors.
+In this section, we'll create a signup form that accepts an invalid submission and re-renders the signup page with a list of errors.

 ### A working form